‘General Hospital’ Spoilers: Bensch Targets Kiki – Shocking Twist As DePaiva Doc Turns Predator?

 — Soaps In Depth ABC (@soapsindepthabc) August 9, 2017

-Why Kiki is the perfect target for a perv
+Why Kiki is the perfect target

 Poor Kiki had a rough life.
 She’s got both mommy and daddy issues.
 You know things are bad when the closest thing you have to a functional father is reformed serial killer Franco Baldwin (Kin Shriner).
-She was finally getting close her bio-dad, then he was murdered, and her mom Ava Jerome (Maura West) stole her boyfriend, Morgan Corinthos (Bryan Craig), then drugged him which contributed to his death.
+She was finally getting close to her bio-dad, then he was murdered, and her mom Ava Jerome (Maura West) stole her boyfriend, Morgan Corinthos (Bryan Craig), then drugged him, which contributed to his death.
 Kiki also lives alone and is about to be single when Dillon goes away for good.

 General Hospital spoilers say that despite their age difference, Dr. Bensch and Kiki could launch a “normal” relationship but given his fixed attention on her, it seems creepier than that.
 Kiki was drifting without purpose, and Bensch has encouraged and flattered her so much that Kiki decided to try for medical school.
 She’s studying and has little time for Dillon or her family.
 That isolates her from her family, and that’s what a predator grooming a potential victim wants.